LGB Alliance: Gender identity

-LGB Alliance states it "promotes and defends the rights of LGB people" on the basis of sex, rather than gender or gender identity.
-They regard the promotion of the concept of gender identity as a threat to LGB rights.
+The LGB Alliance opposes the concept of gender identity.
+Its position is that homosexuality, previously understood as attraction to the same biological sex, has been repackaged by "gender ideologists" to refer to attraction to the same "gender identity", which has led to same-sex attracted children to think they are trans.
+Echoing arguments from Janice Raymond and The Transsexual Empire, the Alliance argues that lesbian transgender women are deceptively pursuing lesbians, denying "real" lesbians their own spaces.

 Co-founder Bev Jackson said that lesbians are in danger of extinction due to disproportionate focus on transgender issues in schools: "At school, in university, it is so uncommon, it is the bottom of the heap.
 Becoming trans is now considered the brave option."
 She also voiced concern that "If you do not accept that everyone has a gender identity then you are automatically labelled transphobic which means you can no longer discuss women's lives and what's happening to lesbians.
 We are increasingly discovering that lesbians are no longer welcome in the LGBTQ+ world, which is astonishing."

 Jackson has said, "Lesbians don't have penises.
 A lesbian is a biological woman who is attracted to another biological woman.
 That's obvious.
 Or at least it was obvious until a few years ago."